 Bet you have not! 😀

-When I walked into the Salar Jung Museum in the Old City I was prepared to be boggled by its collections.
-Everyone I met in Hyderabad insisted I visit it.
+When I walked into the Salar Jung Museum in Hyderabad’s Old City I was prepared to be boggled by its collections.
+Everyone I met here insisted I visit it.
 They warned me I needed to spend a few hours at least in its galleries and that too would only scratch the surface.

 The museum has the inevitable Indian sections covering bronzes, sculptures, textiles, ivory, arms and armoury, jade, bidri art [native to Hyderabad], minor arts, and miniature and modern painting.
 It is, however, more renowned for its European collections which fill countless galleries with paintings, porcelain, glass, bronzes, marble statuary, furniture, and clocks from the continent.
 Meanwhile, a sizeable number of Persian carpets and manuscripts, Egyptian and Syrian art, as well as Sino-Japanese paintings and carvings add to the museum’s eclectic nature.